Denisse23/RNIntegrations/README.md

 - Ilustrate a basic React Native app functionallity.
 - Goal: Support some esential libraries and a few implementations needed to be ready to start a new RN App.

-<h2>Project default configuratios</h2>
+<h2>Project default configurations</h2>

 - React Native CLI
 - Language: Typescript
 - Linting tool: EsLint
 - Code formatter: Prettier
-  (Runs Prettier as an ESLint rule for that eslint-plugin-prettier is used as dev dependency)
+  (Runs Prettier as an ESLint rule for the eslint-plugin-prettier.
+It is used as dev dependency)
 - Styling lib: emotion/native

 <h2>Setup</h2>